2023 Best Value Liberal Arts General Studies Schools in Massachusetts

 Top 10 Best Liberal Arts General Studies Schools

-Our 2023 rankings named Massachusetts Bay Community College the best value school in Massachusetts for liberal arts general studies students.
-MassBay Community College is a small public school located in the suburb of Wellesley Hills.
+Our analysis found Massachusetts Bay Community College to be the best value school for liberal arts general studies students who want to pursue a degree in Massachusetts.
+MassBay Community College is a small public school located in the large suburb of Wellesley Hills.

 MassBay Community College undergraduate students pay an average of $5,376 in in-state tuition and fees each year.
 Liberal Arts majors at MassBay Community College take out an average of $8,250 in student loans while working on their egree.